special-offer/aplos/README.md

 |---|---|
 | Tag Name | Description of tag and how it is used |

-#### CMS Pages

-The following pages utilize the CMS page schema and renderer.
-Any time changes are made to the schema, make sure to update the schemas on all of the following sections to ensure the full suite of modules is always available.

-- `page-cms.liquid`

 #### Checkout Additional Scripts

 Since additional checkout scripts are saved in a textarea inside the checkout admin settings, they do not have versioning and are liable to be modified or removed at any time.
 As a precaution, try to store the most up to date version of these scripts inside the snippet `_checkout-additional-scripts.liquid`.
 This file doesn't get included on the site anywhere but is the only way to keep this content in version control.